KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 ## 2: Review Ambassador Expectations

-Make sure you understand the expectations and responsibilities of being a Chimoney ambassador.
-This includes promoting Chimoney positively, engaging with our community, and upholding our brand image.

 Please ensure that you are prepared to fulfill these expectations as a Chimoney ambassador.
 You can use the checklist below to track your progress:

 - [ ] Brand Awareness